Healing from Trauma: The Journey Toward Restoration

 Sitting With Yourself

+One step forward in healing can be as simple—and as challenging—as this: sitting with yourself.
 Pause for a moment.
-Notice what’s happening in your body, your mind, your emotions.
+Notice what’s happening in your body, mind, and emotions.
 Are you curious about what you feel?
-Is there residual hurt, a pang of loss, or maybe even a quiet numbness?
-All of these emotions are okay.
-They’re simply invitations to sit with your lived experience, to ask yourself what’s calling out for restoration.
+Is there a pang of loss or even a quiet numbness?
+All these emotions are okay.
+They invite you to sit with your lived experience and to ask what calls out for restoration.

-Sometimes it might look like an adventure—a draw toward something new, meaningful, or exciting.
+Sometimes this might look like an adventure—a draw toward something new, meaningful, or exciting.
 Other times, it feels raw, overwhelming, or buried beneath years of “shoving it down.”
 Wherever you are today, allow yourself the grace to be present.
 Growth doesn’t require perfect conditions; it just requires willingness and space.

 The Role of Relationships